Course Description

 Late work and your health

-Every student will begin the semester with a "bank" of 120 free late hours (equivalent to 5 days) which can be applied to psets 1-3.
-This means that psets 1-3 can be late by a cumulative total of 120 hours without penalty.
-After the pset 3 due date, every student's late hour bank will reset to 120 free late hours which can be applied to psets 4-6.
-Unused late hours from psets 1-3 will not be carried over for use on psets 4-6.
+Every student will begin the semester with 120 free late hours (equivalent to 5 days) which can be applied to psets 1–3, and 120 free late hours that can be applied to psets 4–6.
+This means that psets 1–3 can be late by a cumulative total of 120 hours without penalty, and psets 4–6 can be late by a cumulative total of 120 hours without penalty.
+Unused late hours from psets 1–3 are not carried over to psets 4-6.

 Getting help